joneschrisan/md5/README.md

 You can get perl by going to [https://www.perl.org/get.html](https://www.perl.org/get.html)

+Add the perl package "Digest-MD5-File" (`ppm install Digest-MD5-File` for ActiveState Perl)

 Remove the first line of the script `!#/usr/bin/perl`

-Add the perl package "Switch" (`ppm install Switch` for ActiveState Perl)

 Put file in a standard location and add that location to the PATH variable.